sigiltempus/ISC567Fall2014/README.md

 ### Visual Studio 2012

 For Visual Studio 2012, you must install [Visual Studio Tools for Git](http://visualstudiogallery.msdn.microsoft.com/abafc7d6-dcaa-40f4-8a5e-d6724bdb980c).
+As a dependency, this requires Visual Studio 2012 Update 2 or later.
+[Visual Studio 2012 Update 4](http://www.microsoft.com/en-us/download/details.aspx?id=39305)

 Once that extension is installed, you should be able to follow the same instructions for Visual Studio 2013.